Korea National Health Insurance Service

 You will be asked if you are enrolling just yourself or yourself and dependents.
 Dependents' address should correspond with yours.

 You will be issued an insurance passbook on the spot.
 While clinics and hospitals can look up your information using your alien registration number, this passbook acts as proof of insurance.

 You will have to prepay in advance for at least one month (depending upon when you enroll, you may have to prepay for more than one month).
 The amount you will have to retroactively pay will depend on the amount of days elapsed from your last day of entry into Korea + 90 days.

 To pay your bill, you can set up an automatic transfer or pay a monthly bill that arrives via mail.

-For myself, the contribution per month is approximately KRW 95,000, your contribution level may differ.
+[UPDATE 2018.1.18] The contribution per month is at minimum KRW 103,080 for F-4 visa holders (Set contribution rate for those under the self-employed/community health insurance, reduction below this rate is not available).
 Additionally, for other visas, according to the National Health Insurance Service, the contribution is calculated as follows:

 When the income of the self-employed insured is verified: